Non-Intention and Being-in-the-Moment

 When you do such things as walk, drive a car, ride a bicycle, or eat, your subconscious mind is sending complex nerve impulses to the muscles involved, receiving nerve impulses from the muscles, processing those nerve impulses, and sending revised nerve impulses to the muscles.
 Thus there is a complex, continually changing dialogue between the nervous system and the muscles.
 You need not even be consciously aware of these complex actions and probably aren’t.
 Your subconscious mind stores your “reference library” of events in the past, your reactions to them, and whether or not such actions were fruitful.

 Seeing action as guided mainly by the subconscious mind is the key to understanding non-intention and being in the moment.
 That is, with correct training and repeated practice, we need not have conscious intention or be conscious of the past or future—the subconscious mind takes care of that.
 Once the conscious mind attempts to deal with, for example, what comes next, it is usurping the subconscious mind’s role, and it is incapable of fulfilling that role in a timely fashion because that role involves too many actions and references to the past and future.
 So non-intention and being in the moment can be interpreted to mean that the conscious mind is appropriately involved, that is, involved in overseeing events as they unfold.
-As soon as the conscious mind moves into the future, the present passes by, and the mind then in the past, where it is useless and sabotages success.
+As soon as the conscious mind moves into the future, the present passes by, and the mind is then in the past, where it is useless and sabotages success.